almereyda/awesome-starred/README.md

 - [kanelm](https://github.com/huytd/kanelm) - Kanban board built with Elm
 - [cotoami](https://github.com/cotoami/cotoami) - Cotoami is a platform where people can weave a large network of wisdom from tiny ideas.
-- [diffuse](https://github.com/icidasset/diffuse) - A music player which connects to your cloud/distributed storage.
+- [diffuse](https://github.com/icidasset/diffuse) - A music player that connects to your cloud/distributed storage.
 - [graph-editor](https://github.com/jhrcek/graph-editor) - Simple editor for creating graphs implemented purely in Elm.
 - [client](https://github.com/gingko/client) - Gingko desktop client.
 Written in Elm, running in Electron.
 - [elm-joindin](https://github.com/marcosh/elm-joindin) - A page for displaying links to slides of joindin talks